amnesia2k/amnesia2k/README.md

 ## Hi there, I'm Olatilewa Olatoye 👋

 I'm a Frontend Developer with a passion for Designing User-Friendly Interfaces.
-Currently, I work as an administrative assistant and am branching into website development.
+I currently work as an administrative assistant and I am branching into website development to upskill and take my career further.
 I enjoy cooking, playing games, and learning new stacks.

 ## 🌐 Connect with me
 - [LinkedIn](https://www.linkedin.com/in/olatilewaolatoye/)